MZehren/ADTOF/docs/datasets.rst

 Datasets
 ========

-There are multiple datasets crowsourced :
+There are multiple datasets made by one or multiple users:

 +--------------------------------+----------------------------------+---------+------------+-----------------------+--------------------------------------------------------------------------------------+
 | ID                             | Demo                             | #tracks | #time      | Length                | Note                                                                                 |